-The original Break Reminder was written by Tom Hingston, software developer and quality manager.
+The original Break Reminder was written by Tom Hingston, a software developer, and a quality manager.
 User feedback has guided product evolution to make Break Reminder the product it is today.
-Tom specialized in design elegance through simplicity of user interfaces.
+Tom specialized in design elegance through the simplicity of user interfaces.
 If it wasn’t simple to use it was no good.
 He believed and practiced the KISS principle.

 Medical Professional Design Influence

 Product concept and medical advice have been provided by Dr David Hingston MB ChB MBA, a New Zealand vocationally registered specialist general practitioner with experience managing OOS, RSI, MSD, and CTS patients.

 - Highly configurable to each user’s circumstance, whether an OOS sufferer, having good or bad days, or desiring OOS / RSI / MSD prevention.

 Break Reminder settings window.

 Break Reminder allows quick settings as shown with the red surround

 – or customize and personalize Break Reminder to suit yourself.